adventistmedia/adventisthub-apidoc/source/index.html.md

 With this in mind, data received from the API for the user and stored locally should have a team_id column (or similar) to separate the users data by team.

-Tokens do not expire but the user can sign in to the Hub via a web browser and remove an applications access therefore delete the tokens.
+Tokens do not expire but the user can sign in to the Hub via a web browser and remove an applications access therefore deleting the tokens.

 ## Responses